RyanMieras/blickfeld_lidar_uncw/README.md

 matlab/
 -------
-Data management, processing, and analysis MATLAB code (scripts and functions) and examples for data converted from .bfpc (binary) to .csv (ASCII) files using the Blickfeld Recorder Windows application
+Data management, processing, and analysis MATLAB code (scripts and functions) and examples for data converted from .bfpc (binary) to .csv (ASCII) files using the Blickfeld Recorder Windows application*

+*Blickfeld Recorder can be downloaded here: https://www.blickfeld.com/resources/

 runfiles/